bbc/rd-taster-pilot-documentation/docs/integration/iframe.md

 To get a copy of this, visit the [bbcconnectedstudio/taster-harness release page](https://github.com/BBCConnectedStudio/taster-harness/releases) and download dist.zip for the most recent release.

 You can then edit the JS config in the top of the index.html page to point at your pilot.
+The harness only works when served over HTTP, so you should do something like: `python -mSimpleHTTPServer` in the unzipped folder and then access http://localhost:8000.

 ## Sizing the IFrame